behaviour policy

 -

-High expectations for positive behaviours and attitudes towards learning provide the foundations for our children to become confident, resilient and self-assured learners.
+High expectations for positive behaviours and attitudes towards learning provide the foundations for our children to become confident, resilient and self-assured.

 -